Junkers Ju 90: Background

-The Junkers Ju 90 was a four-engine all-metal, low-wing aircraft fitted with twin end-plate vertical stabilizers.
-The wings were built around five tubular girder spars covered with a smooth stressed skin.
-The leading edge was quite markedly swept, the trailing edge almost straight.
-The Junkers "double wing", a full-span movable flap/aileron combination, was fitted.
-The tail units on the prototypes used the traditional Junkers corrugated skin, the only part of the aircraft to do so, abandoning the exposed corrugated skinning on later Ju 90 production models for the Luftwaffe.
+In terms of its basic configuration, the Ju 90 was a four-engine all-metal low-wing aircraft fitted with twin end-plate vertical stabilizers.
+The wings were built around five tubular girder spars and covered with a smooth stressed skin.
+The leading edge was quite markedly swept while the trailing edge was almost straight.
+The Junkers "double wing", a full-span movable flap/aileron combination, was also present.
 The fins and rudders, the latter with prominent horn balances assemblies, were placed at the end of the tailplane; this latter carried the elevators separated by a gap, forming another double wing.
-These components were as used in the Ju 89.
+The rudders and rear portion of the elevator of the prototypes were the only part of the aircraft to use the traditional Junkers corrugated skin; all other areas had a smooth duralumin covering that was flush-rivetted.